-There is perhaps a tension between it being sufficient that the defendant's conduct was a cause of the plaintiff's loss and damage not the cause, and the court's attribution of legal responsibility upon the defendant for that nevertheless.
+54. There is perhaps a tension between it being sufficient that the defendant's conduct was a cause of the plaintiff's loss and damage not the cause, and the court's attribution of legal responsibility upon the defendant for that nevertheless.
 Why is this enough?
 Why, and how, does or can the court pick out the defendant's misleading or deceptive conduct as the basis for the defendant bearing legal responsibility for the plaintiff's loss and damage when other additional and different factors also contributed to, or resulted in, the plaintiff engaging in the loss-making action or inaction which it did?
-A comparison must be made between the position that the plaintiff is in, and the position it would have been in but for the contravening conduct.
-If the defendant had not engaged in the contravening conduct and/or done something else, would the plaintiff have acted differently and as a result avoided the loss and damage which it suffered?
+A comparison must be made between the position that the plaintiff is in, and the position it would have been in but for the contravening conduct.94 If the defendant had not engaged in the contravening conduct and/or done something else, would the plaintiff have acted differently and as a result avoided the loss and damage which it suffered?
 Or would the plaintiff have engaged in the same loss-making action or inaction even if it had not been led into error by the defendant's contravening conduct?
 It would be an odd result for the defendant to be held to be legally responsible for the plaintiff's loss and damage, if the plaintiff would have engaged in the same action or inaction if the defendant had not engaged in the contravening conduct.
-Did the plaintiff taking into account the erroneous belief induced by the defendant make a difference to it taking the course of action or inaction which it did, such that the
+Did the plaintiff taking into account its erroneous belief induced by the defendant, make a difference to it taking the course of action or inaction which it did such that the plaintiff would not have so acted or refrained from acting if it had not had the belief?95 Would the plaintiff, despite other contributing factors, have adopted a different course had the